 Video card ports

 The above pictures also help illustrate the types video ports that are used with video cards.
 For more information about any of these ports click on the links below.

 A video card expansion slot it where the card connects to the motherboard.
 In the picture above, the video card is inserted into the AGP expansion slot on the computer motherboard.
 Over the development of computers, there have been several types of expansion slots used for video cards.
 Today, the most common expansion slot for video cards is PCIe, which replaced AGP, which replaced PCI, which replaced ISA.

-- How do I know if I have an onboard (integrated) video card?
+- How do I know if I have an onboard (integrated) graphics?

-- Can't add video card to computer that has on-board video
+- Can't add video card to a computer that has on-board video.